uofa-cmput404/uofa-cmput404.github.io/content/general/project.md

     * As an author, I want my deletions to take effect remotely, so I know remote users don't keep seeing my deleted posts forever.
     * As an author, I want to be able to use my web-browser to manage/author my posts, so I don't have to use a clunky API.
     * As an author, I want to be able to make posts that are unlisted, that are publicly shareable by URI alone (or for embedding images).
+* Reading
+    * As an author, I want a "stream" page which shows me all the public posts my server knows about and all the posts by people I follow.
+    * As an author, I want my "stream" page to be sorted with the most recent posts first.
 * Visibility
-    * As an author, posts I create can be private to another author, so that I don't have to worry about other people joining private conversations.
-    * As an author, posts I create can be private to my friends ("friends-only"), so that I don't have to worry about people I don't know seeing them.
+    * As an author, posts I create can be friends-only, so that I don't have to worry about people I don't know seeing them.
     * As an author, I want my friends-only posts and images to only be visible to my friends, so I can feel safe about posting.
         * Note: public posts (and image posts) are public.
     * As an author, other authors cannot modify my posts, so that I don't get impersonated.